Volunteer Spotlight: Ross Hall

 Having my Perkins student check out the bass viol in the ensemble one year.
 Trying not to choke up during the Sussex Mummers’ Carol thinking of my Mom and how proud she would have been to see me on that stage.

 My wife, Bonnie, of course, and Alex, the Welsh dragon guy.
 Also, the groups of youngsters dancing in the Christmas shows — just a joy to watch.

 It’s a precious chance to help make things happen that are marvelous, fulfilling, and in rather short supply.
 We need what Revels is!

 I think of all the wolf-whistles and catcalls I endured during a fire alarm evacuation at intermission in the 2017 show, when I had already changed into the man-woman costume.

 I volunteer with the Harwich Conservation Trust.
-I also built a model railroad (HO) in "my" half of our garage — laying ties, spiking rails, designing operating schedules.
-Wonderful way to stay out of trouble.
+I also built a model railroad (HO) in “my” half of our garage — laying ties, spiking rails, designing operating schedules.
+It’s a wonderful way to stay out of trouble.
 That, choir, and the motorcycle, among other things.

 Since COVID-19, I have been making and donating masks and I also created a driveway version of a “Little Free Library.”
 Before that, I regularly ushered at Cary Hall for Spectacle Management and loved having the opportunity to experience the musical magic they bring to Lexington.
 I also belong to the Needle Arts Guild of LexArt and was a member of the Junior League of Boston for many years.
 My work at the library keeps me very busy, as did raising two children.
 However through all that I always found moments to participate with Revels and have been thrilled that Revels embraced the opportunities I was able to offer!